 When I talk about how to avoid paying capital gains taxes, what I really mean is how to minimize the tax bill you’ll inevitably get.

 I’m not promoting anything illegal or dodgy here.
-When the Panama Papers hit in 2016, and many Australians were named (including myself), I was the only one who was clearly stated to have not been involved in any wrongdoing, as mentioned by the ABC in an article about the leak.
-The ABC interviewer even remarked that she was curious about my perspective about being named in these papers as a genuinely clean accountant.
+When the Panama Papers hit in 2016, and many Australians were named (including myself), I was the only one who was clearly stated to have not been involved in any wrongdoing, as mentioned by ABC in an article about the leak.
+The ABC interviewer even remarked that she was curious about my perspective on being named in these papers as a genuinely clean accountant.

 Wealth Safe has always been devoted to legally helping you protect your assets and legally slash your tax bill within the legal limits.

 But that doesn’t stop people from asking me how to avoid paying capital gains taxes.
-So, before we begin, as long we’re clear, the world “avoid” DOES NOT mean skipping out on a tax bill and fleeing the country.
-We can all agree that to avoid your tax bill means that you’re mitigating the much too high amount that the ATO would gladly charge you, if you didn’t take precautionary measures to minimize it.
+So, before we begin, as long we’re clear, the word “avoid” DOES NOT mean skipping out on a tax bill and fleeing the country.
+We can all agree that to avoid your tax bill means that you’re mitigating the much too high amount that the ATO would gladly charge you if you didn’t take precautionary measures to minimize it.

 It’s not like the ATO will tell you how to stop paying too much taxes.
 And that’s why it’s important to speak to someone who doesn’t work for the ATO but first and foremost looks after the interests of their clients.
 That’s what we’re about at WealthSafe, legally and significantly helping you lower your capital gains tax bill.